ckyrkou/Steering-Angle-Generation-for-Camera-Based-ADAS-Systems/README.md

 - You can adjust the time between frames in the code.
 - The captured angles are normalized between [-1 1].
 - You can select the target directory in the python files.
+- A window with the upcoming frame is also shown.

 **Files**